By Christophe Morel, USAG Benelux Public AffairsJune 14, 2019

 "My heart is beating faster," he added.

-Four days after the 75th anniversary of D-Day, many members of Phillips family and friends in addition to U.S. Army Garrison Benelux Soldiers and leaders celebrated the 95th birthday of the last American veteran from World War II.
+Four days after the 75th anniversary of D-Day, many members of Phillips family and friends in addition to U.S. Army Garrison Benelux Soldiers and leaders celebrated the 95th birthday of one of the oldest living American veterans from World War II.

 From May 31 to June 8, Phillips was in Normandy for the D-Day commemoration.
 In 1944, he landed on Utah Beach.
 During the war, he served with Company D of the 22nd Infantry Regiment, 4th Infantry Division.